-Over the past few years there has been a lot of discussion and debate about the Constitution, constitutionality, our civil rights, our Founding Fathers, etc. Our children begin learning about these things in grade school.
+Over the past few years there has been a lot of discussion and debate about the Constitution, constitutionality, our civil rights including the freedom of speech, our Founding Fathers, etc. Our children begin learning about these things in grade school.
 But what do these documents actually say?
 And what do they really mean, and what were they originally intended to mean?
 Those questions—very simple ones really—were the genesis for the design of these products.

 A number of people have a replica of the Declaration of Independence, or Constitution, or Bill of Rights, or some combination, hanging on their wall at home or at work.
-And it truly is a beautiful piece of art.
-But the real substance of it, the reason we hang it up to begin with, are the words and what they stand for.
-And we really can't read them very well, so we generally don't.
+And they truly are beautiful pieces of art.
+But the real substance of them, the reason we hang them up to begin with, are the words and what they stand for.
+And we really can't read them very well, so quite often we don't.
 And consequently something important is lost there.

-Therefore, the focus of these products are the words, and they have been designed and priced accordingly.
-We think they're worth reviewing, pondering, studying—by both adults and the "rising generation."
+Therefore, the focus of these products are the words, and they have been designed accordingly.
+We think they're worth reviewing, studying, discussing—by both adults and the "rising generation."
 And if we're going to hang valuable words on the wall, let's be able to read them.
 Our country, after all, was founded on the very words and principles in these documents.
 There is an undeniable spirit to them.
 Indeed, the Declaration of Independence has been referred to as the "soul of our country."
-Abraham Lincoln, for that matter, suggested the Constitution should be interpreted through the guiding lens or moral compass of the Declaration of Independence.
+Abraham Lincoln, for that matter, suggested the Constitution be interpreted through the guiding, moral lens of the Declaration of Independence.
 So the value of these documents is really in... the words.